 We are a leading provider of critical research tools and integrated support services that enable innovative and efficient drug discovery and development.
 We are the global leader in providing the animal research models required in research and development for new drugs, devices and therapies and have been in this business for more than 50 years.
 Since 1992, we have built upon our research model technologies to develop a broad and growing portfolio of biomedical products and services.
 Our wide array of services enables our customers to reduce costs, increase speed and enhance their productivity and effectiveness in drug discovery and development.
 Our customer base, spanning over 50 countries, includes all of the major pharmaceutical and biotechnology companies, as well as many leading hospitals and academic institutions.
-We currently operate 66 facilities in 15 countries worldwide.
-Our differentiated products and services, supported by our global infrastructure and scientific expertise, enable our customers to meet many of the challenges of early-stage life sciences research, a large and growing market.
+We currently operate 76 facilities in 15 countries worldwide.
+Our differentiated products and services, to meet many of the challenges of early-stage life sciences research, a large and growing market.
 In 2000, our net sales were \$306.6 million and our operating income was \$65.1 million.
+For the three months ended March 31, 2001, our net sales were \$99.0 million, and our operating income was \$19.4 million.

 RESEARCH MODELS.
 We are the global leader in the production and sale of research models, principally genetically and virally defined purpose-bred rats and mice.
-These products represented 61.2% of our 2000 net sales.
+These products represented 61.2% of our 2000 net sales and 50.0% of our net sales for the three months ended March 31, 2001.
 We offer over 130 research models, one of the largest selections of small animal models of any provider worldwide.
 Our higher-growth models include genetically defined models and models with compromised immune systems, which are increasingly in demand as early-stage research tools.
 The FDA and foreign regulatory bodies typically require the safety and efficacy of new drug candidates and many medical devices to be tested on research models like ours prior to testing in humans.
 As a result, our research models are an essential part of the drug-discovery and development process.
 Our research models are produced in a biosecure environment designed to ensure that the animals are free of viral and bacterial agents and other contaminants that can disrupt research operations and distort results.
 With our biosecure production capabilities and our ability to deliver consistent, high quality research models worldwide, we are well positioned to benefit from the rapid growth in research and development spending by pharmaceutical and biotechnology companies and the NIH.

 BIOMEDICAL PRODUCTS AND SERVICES.
 We have focused significant resources on developing a diverse portfolio of biomedical products and services directed at high-growth areas of drug discovery and development.
-Our biomedical products and services business represented 38.8% of our 2000 net sales, and has experienced strong growth as demonstrated by our 33.7% compound annual growth rate in our net sales over the past five fiscal years.
+Our biomedical products and services business represented 38.8% of our 2000 net sales and 50.0% of our net sales for the three months ended March 31, 2001.
+We have experienced strong growth in biomedical products and services as demonstrated by our 33.7% compound annual growth rate in our net sales over the past five fiscal years.
 We expect the drug-discovery and development markets that we serve will continue to experience strong growth, particularly as new drug development based on advances in genetics continues to evolve.
 There are four areas within this segment of our business: